HomeBlog Home

 What is the importance of grading regarding your home's foundation?
 Grading refers to the slope present in the area surrounding your home's foundation.
 Ideally, you want the slope to face away from your house.
 Therefore, the water will flow away from the structure rather than towards it.

-In an ideal world, the grading surrounding your home is anywhere from three to five percent slope away from the property.
+In an ideal world, the grading surrounding your home is anywhere from a three to five percent slope away from the property.
 In other words, for every two or three feet you step out from your property, the land should drop by two or three inches.

 1. Windows that are not square or that look off-kilter